Clicky

 Encouraging Scriptures With Bible Verses About Seeking God

-The Lord will scatter you among the peoples, and you will be left few in number among the nations where the Lord drives you.
+The Lord will scatter you among the peoples, and you will be left few among the nations where the Lord drives you.
 There you will serve gods—the work of man’s hands, wood, and stone—that neither see nor hear nor eat nor smell.
-But from there you will seek the Lord, your God, and you will find Him if you search for Him with all your heart and all your soul.
+But from there, you will seek the Lord, your God, and you will find Him if you search for Him with all your heart and all your soul.

 — Deuteronomy 4:27-29